USEPA/AMET/docs/AMET_Users_Guide_v1.md

 A second organizing structure is the grouping of three files for each type of analysis.
-In the project directories, you will see a C-shell script and an input file with similar names (e.g., run\_timeseries.csh and timeseries.input).
-These two files set up everything that is necessary to run an underlying R script in $AMETBASE/R and then they run that script.
+In the project directories, you will see a C-shell script and a subdirectory **input_files** containing an input file with similar names (e.g., run\_timeseries.csh and timeseries.input).
+These two files set up everything that is necessary to run an underlying R script in
+$AMETBASE/R and then they run that script.
 The use of the C-shell interface allows users who are not very familiar with R to perform these predefined analyses, shielding them from the actual R code.

 wrfExample
 ----------